-How to Co Sleep With Your Newborn Baby
+How to Co-Sleep With Your Newborn Baby (As Safely as Possible)

-Luckily, baby co-sleepers like the babybay fit flush against your own bed (keeping you right beside your baby all through the night!) and give your newborn baby a secure space to sleep comfortably.
+Luckily, safe sleep tools like baby co-sleepers fit flush against your own bed (keeping you right beside your baby all through the night!) and give your newborn baby a secure space to sleep comfortably.

-Bedside co-sleepers will give you with all the benefits that co-sleeping has to offer—like better bonding between you and baby, supported development for baby’s body and mind, and a better rest for all—without a single safety concern.
+Bedside co-sleepers will give you with all the benefits that co-sleeping has to offer—like better bonding between you and baby, supported development for baby’s body and mind, and a better rest for all — without the concerns about safety.

 Keep Your Newborn Baby Comfortable While Co-Sleeping

 Think of it like this: when adults walk into a mattress store, they have a list of preferences that could be a mile long.

 Not too soft, not too firm, built for back pain, hypoallergenic, all foam, no latex, pillow-top…